US 69 Lumberton-Kountze relief route

 Proposed improvements

-The proposed project would include a new location roadway that would require 325 feet of right-of-way width.
+The proposed project would include a new location roadway that would require 345 feet of right-of-way width.
 The ultimate roadway will include two 12-foot lanes in each direction, a northbound 13-foot outside shoulder to be used as a hurricane evacuation lane, and a southbound 10-foot outside shoulder.
 The project will also include a two-lane frontage road in each direction.
-Bicycle and pedestrian accommodations will be considered.
+Truck parking, bicycle and pedestrian accommodations will be considered.

 Timeline/next steps*

-• Finalize preliminary design and draft environmental assessment – fall 2024
+• Finalize preliminary design and draft environmental assessment – Spring 2025

-• Finalize environmental assessment and targeted environmental clearance - spring 2025
+• Finalize environmental assessment and targeted environmental clearance - Winter 2025

 • Begin right-of-way acquisition - upon approval